codeforpublic/disclosure-policy/README.md

-# Vulnerability Disclosure Policy (Example)
+# Vulnerability Disclosure Policy

-[COMPANY] Vulnerability Disclosure Policy
+"หมอชนะ" Vulnerability Disclosure Policy

 We take the security of our systems seriously, and we value the security community.
 The disclosure of security vulnerabilities helps us ensure the security and privacy of our users.